awsdocs/amazon-ecs-developer-guide/doc_source/security-iam-awsmanpol-deprecated-policies.md

-# Deprecated AWS managed policies for Amazon Elastic Container Service<a name="security-iam-awsmanpol-deprecated-policies"></a>
+# Phased out AWS managed policies for Amazon Elastic Container Service<a name="security-iam-awsmanpol-deprecated-policies"></a>

-The following AWS managed IAM policies have been deprecated\.
-These policies have been replaced by updated policies and we recommend updating your IAM users or roles to use the updated policies\.
+The following AWS managed IAM policies are phased out\.
+These policies are now replaced by the updated policies\.
+We recommend that you update your IAM users or roles to use the updated policies\.

 ## AmazonEC2ContainerServiceFullAccess<a name="security-iam-awsmanpol-AmazonEC2ContainerServiceFullAccess"></a>

 **Important**
-The `AmazonEC2ContainerServiceFullAccess` managed IAM policy is deprecated as of January 29, 2021 in response to a security finding with the `iam:passRole` permission which grants access to all resources including credentials to roles in the account\.
-Once the policy is deprecated, you won't be able to attach the policy to any new IAM users or roles\.
-Any existing users or roles that have the policy attached will be able to continue using it, however we recommend updating your IAM users or roles to use the `AmazonECS_FullAccess` managed policy instead\.
+The `AmazonEC2ContainerServiceFullAccess` managed IAM policy was phased out as of January 29, 2021, in response to a security finding with the `iam:passRole` permission\.
+This permission grants access to all resources including credentials to roles in the account\.
+Now that the policy is phased out, you can't attach the policy to any new IAM users or roles\.
+Any users or roles that already have the policy attached can continue using it\.
+However, we recommend that you update your IAM users or roles to use the `AmazonECS_FullAccess` managed policy instead\.
 For more information, see [Migrating to the `AmazonECS_FullAccess` managed policy](security-iam-awsmanpol-amazonecs-full-access-migration.md)\.

 This managed policy allows full administrator access to Amazon ECS\.